AAcharki2311/JavaComplexityReader/README.md

   - Begin with the simpler methods, such as checking if a given string is in camelCase.
 - To implement this plan, I took the following steps:
   - I created the `getFiles` method to retrieve all Java files from the specified directory.
-  - I started with the simpler methods, such as implementing the `isCamelCase` method to check if a given string is in camelCase.
+  - I started with simpler methods, such as implementing the `isCamelCase` method to check if a given string is in camelCase.
   - I created a `printResults` method to store and display the method name and corresponding complexity score using a `HashMap`.

 #### Next, I had to find a way to identify each method in the Java code.
 I took the following steps: